-No Claims Discount (NCD) or No Claims Bonus (NCB) is a discount on your motorcycle insurance premium.
+No Claim Discount (NCD) or No Claim Bonus (NCB) is a discount on your motorcycle insurance premium.
 It’s based on how long you’ve been riding and your claims record.
 As you accumulate more years of riding without making a claim, you receive a discount on the full-priced premium.

 Provided you have been insured with Budget Direct Insurance for the last 12 months and if you do not have any accident(s) reported or made any claim(s) under your policy OR if you have made a claim and are wholly not liable for the accident as determined by us, we will give you a discount off your premium on the following scale when you renew your policy with us:

 Your NCD will be shown on the Policy Schedule and/or Certificate of Insurance.
 However, if there is a “at-fault” claim made under your policy, we will reduce your NCD as follows:

 Your NCD will be reduced to 0% after an “at-fault” claim is made under your policy in a policy term.
 If you fail to report an incident within 24 hours of the incident or the next working day, leading to a claim on your policy, we will reduce your NCD upon renewal as follows:

 If you sell your motorcycle and buy another one and continue to maintain a motorcycle insurance policy with us, you will be entitled to retain your NCD for the new policy.
 If, however, you own more than one motorcycle, you will need to earn the NCD for each motorcycle.
 In such cases, we will advise you on the NCD under each motorcycle policy.

 Your NCD entitlement is non-transferable to another person.If you sell your motorbike and buy another one and continue to maintain a motorbike insurance policy with us, you will be entitled to retain your NCD for the new policy.
 If, however, you own more than one motorbike, you will need to earn the NCD for each motorcycle.
 In such cases, we will advise you on the NCD under each motorbike policy.